Browsed by

 Month: February 2015

-Critics who brush off the Bible as a compilation of mythology and legends, do so overlooking the fact that archaeologists have made thousands of discoveries over the past century that have verified hundreds of details in the Bible.
-The articles, audio, books, and videos in the link below explain some of these exciting discoveries and why you can be confident in the Bible.
+Critics who brush off the Bible as a compilation of mythology and legends, do so overlooking the fact that archaeologists have made thousands of discoveries over the past century and a half that have verified hundreds of details in the Bible.
+The articles, audio, books, and videos in the link below explain some of these exciting discoveries and why you can be confident in the Bible, its authenticity, and its ultimate author, Almighty God. read more

 Ancient Flood Stories – Is Genesis One of Many?